top of page

 So it won't make them slip and slide,

-Down the mountain to the bitter ground
+Down the tower to the bitter ground

 They once walked in